dehurtado/data-science-challenge-01/README.md

 ## Deliverables
-* All code developments must be written in Python language using Jupyter Notebooks - do not commit them to this repository.
-Please turn in your code developments and results in a Jupyter notebook by e-mail.
+* Codes: all code developments must be written in Python language using Jupyter Notebooks, with the requested results clearly reported. you can use a separate .py file for libraries, if you consider it necessary, but the main code should be in a Jupyter notebook.
+Please send your Jupyter notebook and .py files by e-mail - do not commit them to this repo.
 Don't forget to comment your codes/notebook
-* Prepare a PowerPoint/Google Slides presentation that briefly presents the methods for analysis, results, and conclusions.
-Your audience is the Chief Science Officer.
-The presentation should contain at most 10 slides, should be in English (presentation can be done in Spanish), and should be sent by e-mail when you are done with the challenge
+* Presentation: Prepare a PowerPoint/Google Slides presentation that briefly presents the methods for analysis, results, and conclusions.
+Your audience is the Chief Science Officer of the company.
+The presentation should contain at most 6 slides, should be written in English (you can present in Spanish), and should be sent by e-mail when you are done with the challenge